That got me right in the heart. My heart is full. I just felt in my heart that it wasn’t right…

 More than just words, there’s actual evidence that we feel things in our heart – particularly when it comes to gratitude!

-Our society tends to feed us the subliminal message that we need to buy more things in order to be happy, which can breed an insatiable desire to buy more and more things in the hope that one day we’ll have enough to feel grateful for (if this sounds like you, then read Declutter, Destress, Buy Less on Kindle).
+Our society tends to feed us the subliminal message that we need to buy more things in order to be happy, which can breed an insatiable desire to buy more and more things in the hope that one day we’ll have enough to feel grateful for.
 So, if gratitude isn’t your go-to emotion then you can be forgiven – and you’re definitely not alone!

 Gratitude is totally subjective and the very same thing has the power to make one person feel like they have everything and another feel like they have nothing.
 And that’s because it’s never really about the item in question at all – it’s all about how we perceive it in our brain.
 Some research from UCLA’s Mindfulness Awareness Research Centre said this:

 Having an attitude of gratitude changes the molecular structure of the brain, keeps gray matter functioning, and makes us healthier and happier.
 When you feel happiness, the central nervous system is affected.
 You are more peaceful, less reactive and less resistant.
 Now that’s a really cool way of taking care of your well-being.

 It’s no secret that intentional gratitude practice, such as writing down 3 things you’re grateful for each morning, has the power to start changing your mood.
 If you’re someone who already has a regular gratitude practice, then hopefully you’ve noticed some of the benefits.
 And if you keep your gratitude journal private, like I do, you’ll also know that there’s no need to share the things you’re grateful for with anyone else in order to start feeling better.